-The fun begins with Sylvan’s Engineering programs in the Windsor region are huge on fun!
+The fun begins with Sylvan’s Engineering programs in the Windsor region.
 Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
-Watch your child’s creativity soar as he or she constructs these complex creations with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
 Equipping your child with these skills can help make a big impact not only in school and university, but also in future careers.

-- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.